Do you need a nominee director in Singapore?

 Acting in the best interests of the company

-The nominee director has a fiduciary responsibility to operate in the finest goods of the firm and its shareholders.
+The nominee director has a fiduciary responsibility to operate in the best interests of the firm and its shareholders.

 Disclosing conflicts of interest